appbaseio/Docs/src/scalr/javascript/javascript-intro.md

 }
 ```

-Now everytime there is a document update, ``streamingClient.streamDocument(...)`` will emit the "data" event and we will print the parsed JSON on the console.
+Now everytime there is a document update, our 'data' event handler will emit the document with the final value.

 ### 3.a: Modify the Document

-Let's modify the book price to 6034.
+Let's see this in action.
+We will modify the book price in our original ``jsonObject`` variable from 5595 to 6034.

 ```js
 var jsonObject = {